thomasnield/kotlin_math_cheatsheet/README.md

 # Linear Algebra

 Linear algebra is the building block of machine learning, computer graphics, linear programming, and many other mathematically-intense computer science disciplines.
-Linear algebra can seem pointless and useless until you apply it to specific problems.
-For example, a neural network is typically executed using matrix math, using dot products to multiply and sum weights and node values.
+Linear algebra can seem pointless until you apply it to specific problems.
+For example, a neural network is typically executed using dot products to multiply and sum weights and node values.

+Linear algebra takes the tediousness out of working with large multidimensional arrays of numbers.
+While you can certainly iterate these numbers yourself and perform whatever calculation you need, it can become extremely inefficient and tedious to do yourself.

+There are great libraries that can do this for you.
+In the Python world you would use [NumPy](http://www.numpy.org/) or [PyTorch](https://pytorch.org/).
+In the JVM world, you can use [ND4J](http://nd4j.org/), [ojAlgo](https://github.com/optimatika/ojAlgo), or [JBlas](http://jblas.org/).
+The Kotlin multiplatform library [Koma](https://github.com/kyonifer/koma) will probably be your go-to if you intend on doing linear algebra in Kotlin.

 > If you want to learn more, [3Blue1Brown](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) has a great video series on linear algebra on YouTube.